 The Storebro Royal Cruiser 40 Baltic was the successor of the Royal Cruiser 38 and the top model in Storebros classic design program that started with the Storebro Royal Cruiser 34.
 The Storebro Royal Cruiser 40 was offered similar to the Royal Cruiser 31 as Baltic with aft cabin and as Biscay with large cockpit.
 Her hull was identical to that of the Storebro Royal Cruiser 38 and the project was also launched as Storebro Royal Cruiser 38.
 The designation changed then by the changed measurement.
 The ship was delivered exclusively with closed deckhouse.
 Open variants as in the Storebro Royal Cruiser 34, 31 and 38 were no longer developed.
 Although there were plans for an Storebro Royal Cruiser 40 Adriatic, this was never built.

-The Storebro SRC 40 heralded the end of the mahogany built hulls and deckshouses.
-After the production of solid wooden hulls was set previously, the deckshouses were now manufactured entirely in GRP.
-Unlike the Royal Cruiser 31 not even parts of the deckshouse were made of wood.
-With the production in GFK one tried to fulfill several current conditions.
+The Storebro SRC 40 heralded the end of the mahogany-built hulls and deckhouses.
+After the production of solid wooden hulls was set previously, the deckhouses were now manufactured entirely in GRP.
+Unlike the Royal Cruiser 31 not even parts of the deckhouse were made of wood.
+With the production in GFK one tried to fullfill several current conditions.
 On the one hand, the availability of high-quality mahogany declined, on the other hand, customers wished easy-care ships.
-But also the always growing level of equipment influenced the design.
+But also, the always growing level of equipment influenced the design.
 Since the anchor catapult was ordered by more and more customers, the top shape of the Royal Cruiser 40 already possessed by default a base for it.
 For ships that were delivered without catapult, a teak plate was mounted.

 The reputation and quality made Storebro boats very desirable.
 Like the smaller sister Storebro Royal Cruiser 34, there are also replicas of the Storebro Royal Cruiser 40.